NaturalSolutions/ecoReleve/README.md

-ecoRelevé
+ecoRelevé platform
 =========
-A free and open source biodiversity data management software.
+A free and open source biodiversity data management platform.

 ![ecoReleve](http://ecoreleve.googlecode.com/files/ecoreleve%20logo%20small.jpg)

-We provide Software for these people:
+ecoRelevé is designed for:

-* Field Worker: that actually run the data collection and data entries
+* Field Worker that actually runs the data collection and data entries
-* Data administrator: that maanage the database and decide upon thesaurus and  taxonomy
+* Data administrator that manages the database and decide upon thesaurus and taxonomy
-* Scientist: Formalize ecological questions and data gathering processes
+* Scientist Formalizes ecological questions and data gathering processes

-The module in ecoReleve are built around these roles with a diffrent module for each use cases:
+ecoRelevé is built around these roles and is composed of four modules:

-* [ecoRelevé Mobile](http://naturalsolutions.github.com/ecoReleve-Mobile/): designed for field data entry and field workers
+* [ecoRelevé Mobile](http://naturalsolutions.github.com/ecoReleve-Mobile/): designed for field data entry
-* [ecoRelevé Explorer](http://naturalsolutions.github.com/ecoReleve-Explorer/): designed for data exploration and scientist
+* [ecoRelevé Explorer](http://naturalsolutions.github.com/ecoReleve-Explorer/): designed for data exploration analysis and visualization
-* [ecoRelevé Concepts](http://naturalsolutions.github.com/ecoReleve-Concepts/) : designed for data admin thesaurus and protocoles
+* [ecoRelevé Concepts](http://naturalsolutions.github.com/ecoReleve-Concepts/): designed to deal with concept definitions (thesaurus, protocol and taxonomy)
 * ecoReleve Core: the backend database management system